LeonardoRusso1/LeonardoRusso1/README.md

 # Hi there ! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
-:rocket: I am a curious and ambitious student who is fascinated by the web and its future perspective
+:rocket: I am a curious and ambitious IT student that is fascinated by the web!

 :round_pushpin: For more here is my Linkedin!
 <br />